Yixin-Shen-1218/Yixin-Shen-1218/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on Embodied AI
+- 🔭 I’m currently working on Embodied AI and Cross-Border E-Commerce Start-Up
 - 🌱 I’m currently learning Generative AI and Robotics
 - 👯 I’m looking to collaborate on Embodied AI
 - 👻 I’m looking to collaborate on Cross-Border E-Commerce for Fabrics, we are the source factories (Haining, Zhejiang).